dieghernan/dieghernan.github.io/collections/_posts/2019-05-05-Cast to subsegments.md

 ![plot of chunk 20190505_italycast](https://dieghernan.github.io/assets/img/blog/20190505_italycast-1.webp)

-What I missed when using `st_cast` is the possibility to "break" the `LINESTRING` objects into sub-segments:
+What I missed when using `st_cast` was the possibility of breaking `LINESTRING` objects into subsegments:

 ![plot of chunk 20190505_italycastsub](https://dieghernan.github.io/assets/img/blog/20190505_italycastsub-1.webp)

 ## An approach

-So one possible solution could be to create `LINESTRING` objects for each consecutive pair of `POINT` objects across the original geometry.
+One possible solution is to create `LINESTRING` objects for each consecutive pair of `POINT` objects across the original geometry.
 Let's check it:

 ```r
 par(mfrow = c(1, 2), mar = c(1, 1, 1, 1))